martinclausen2/RPi-YAIR/README.md

   * `chmod 555 /media/music`
 * Make playlist folder accessable `sudo chmod 777 /var/lib/mpd/playlists`
 * Reboot Rpi
-* Adjust configuration files from RPi folder and changes dummy credentials
+* Adjust configuration files from RPi folder and changes dummy credentials, consider to modifiy the following files on your traget system in case your installation has other specifics.
+  * `/boot/firmware/cmdline.txt`
+    * remove `console=tty1`
+  * `/boot/firmware/config.txt`
+    * remove `dtparam=audio=on` by addin a hash in fromt of the line
+    * add `dtoverlay=hifiberry-dac`
 * Copy adjusted configuration files to RPi
 * Compile software to receive data from MCU
   * `gcc receiver.c -o receiver`